tomosheighway/MapLogger/README.md

 Click on a existing saved pin to load its x and y location Option to then delete pin
-Allow user to add text notes about a given location
+Allow user to add text notes about a given location Update to use real DB not CSV file
+Login / user then store points for that given user.
+Add overlay lines similar to - https://www.independent-software.com/gmap-net-tutorial-maps-markers-and-polygons.html/ Offline functionality to store localy etc
 */